bfi-prog-notes/bfi-prog-notes.github.io/_posts/2023-08-10-brief-encounter.md

 Yet if _Brief Encounter_ recognises the difficulty of going with one’s feelings for a certain strain of Englishness, it also recognises the strain, fully registers the surging of emotion.
 It is because of both the social pressures toward and the genuine appeal of comfy conformity, both so meticulously realised, that the desire to love against the grain comes across so powerfully.
 Moreover, _Brief Encounter_’s recourse to music and to filmic devices also suggests, in this quite extraordinarily verbal film, the limitations of everyday speech to express emotion.
 Far from lacking emotion, the film is throbbing with it but also registering that emotion cannot be pinned down, summed up, that emotion is overwhelming.
 That is why _Brief Encounter_ is not only a ‘lovely’, but also a vibrantly ‘good’ film.
 **Richard Dyer, _Brief Encounter_ (BFI Publishing, 1993) Reproduced by kind permission of Bloomsbury Publishing. ©Richard Dyer**

 * Please note that since this article was written Carnforth Station has been restored and refurbished, and the Carnforth Station Heritage Centre and Brief Encounter Refreshment Room opened for visitors in 2003.
 <br>
-<![endif]-->

-**Brief Encounter**
+**BRIEF ENCOUNTER**
 _Director:_ David Lean

-_Production Companies:_ Cineguild,
+_Production Companies:_ Cineguild, Independent Producers

-Independent Producers

 _Producer:_ Noël Coward
 _In Charge of Production:_ Anthony Havelock-Allan, Ronald Neame
 _Production Manager:_ Ernest J. Holding
 _Assistant Director:_ George Pollock
 _Director of Photography:_ Robert Krasker
 _Camera Operator:_ Bunny Franke
 _Editor:_ Jack Harris
 _Associate Editor:_ Marjorie Saunders
 _Art Director:_ L.P.
 Williams
 _Art Supervisor for Mr Coward:_ G.E.
 Calthrop
 _Music Extracts:_ Rachmaninoff
 _Piano:_ Eileen Joyce

-_Music Performed by:_

-The National Symphony Orchestra
+_Music Performed by:_ The National Symphony Orchestra
 _Music Conducted by:_ Muir Mathieson

-_Sound Recording:_ Stanley Lambourne,
+_Sound Recording:_ Stanley Lambourne, Desmond Dew

-Desmond Dew

 _Sound Editor:_ Harry Miller
 _uncredited:_
 _Location Manager:_ T. Tomson
 _2nd Assistant Director:_ Victor Wark
 _3rd Assistant Director:_ Chick Simpson